 The status of compliance with the conditions of the EPBC Approval is summarised in Table 1.
-Where Melbourne Water has previously demonstrated compliance with a condition and no further action is required, DoE has acknowledged this through acceptance of the 2014 Annual Report and no detail is provided in this report.
+Where Melbourne Water has previously demonstrated compliance with a condition and no further action is required no detail is provided in this report.
+Compliance has been considered demonstrated through submission and acceptance of the EPBC annual reports.
 Readers can refer to earlier Annual Reports where more information is required.